 The subscriber is given blanks to fill in “Name,” “Town or City,” and “State (if necessary),” the implication being that Rogue readers should come from a metropolis large enough to need no further explanation.
 Thus, author, magazine, and reader, no matter how far flung, are brought together within an intimate, cosmopolitan community of those “in the know.”

-Loy adopts an eclectic theatrical approach in order to entertain her audience with parodies of Futurist performance, combining avant-garde and popular forms with personal references and inside jokes.
+Loy adopts an eclectic, en dehors garde approach to theatre, combining avant-garde and popular forms with personal references and inside jokes, in order to entertain her audience with parodies of Futurist performance.
 Two Plays positions the audience at a critical distance from Futurist performance that allows us to enjoy the spectacle of the creative act, even as we laugh at the antics of the arrogant male artists.
 These characters think that they have orchestrated a “magnificent spectacle,” but Loy’s clever staging shows us that they are the puppets and not the producers of the plays.
+Like the Tragedian in Djuna Barnes’s drawing (below), Loy’s plays show that the Futurists parts in the drama are much smaller than they’d like to believe, while the audience’s role is much greater.

 - Julie Schmid interprets the repetition as deliberate, arguing: “these stage directions indicate that the process is about to begin again, and at the end of the play the repetition of ‘the curtain falls—the curtain falls,’ subverts the conventional dramatic action of closure or resolution: what occurs isn’t a singular process but, rather, a repetitive cycle of which the play records a mere fragment” (4).